-The Managing Board is made up of five members: the Chair and Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer, Chief Risk Officer and the Chief Strategic Finance and Investor Relations Officer of LeasePlan.
 The Managing Board is responsible for the overall management of the Group.
 In accordance with the Banking Code, the Chief Risk Officer (CRO) is the member of the Managing Board specifically charged with the responsibility for preparing the decision-making with regard to risk management.
 The CRO has no individual commercial responsibilities.